Policy on Academic and Professional Advancement

 Successful completion of the third semester requires an average score of 70% or higher in the Integrated Systems III course, and a grade of P in FCM-1C and PSP-1C.
 Failure to meet any one of these criteria will result in a referral to the ASAC for review and action.

-A passing score on a summative examination within a course is 70%.
+Summative Examinations: A passing score on a summative examination within a course is 70%.
 Students achieving less than 70% on a summative assessment will be referred to ASAC with the recommendation from the respective system leader for remediation.
 If the student is in good standing professionally, has done well formatively, and has no other academic deficiencies, ASAC generally will allow the student to take a reexamination.
-The reexamination score, if passing, will be an additional score factored into the cumulative total.
+The reexamination score, will be the average of the two exams, not to exceed 75%.
 If the summative examination is failed the second time with a score lower than 70%, ASAC will review the student’s performance again and decide either to allow the student to make a third attempt at a reexamination or repeat the course.
 The final decision regarding reexamination rests with ASAC.
 Failure to pass a summative on the third attempt constitutes a failure of the system and therefore failure of the course.
 Any approved summative reexaminations must be taken according to the approved make-up schedule for the current academic year at the next available examination time as determined by ASAC.
+Students can retake only one Summative exam on a scheduled re-examination day.
 A student failing 5 total summative examinations in the pre-clerkship phase of the curriculum will be referred to ASAC and will be considered for dismissal.
 A student who does not take an examination and who does not have an excused absence, will receive a professionalism concern card and a referral to ASAC.